josefsbreakfast/Polaris-Protocol/Fork_Taxonomy/🔐_fork_clone_checklist.md

 **First created:** 2025-08-11 | **Last updated:** 2025-08-25

-*Forensic indicators and verification tactics for detecting behavioural forks and clones.*
+*Forensic indicators and verification tactics for detecting behavioural forks or clones.*

 ---